Frequently Asked Questions

 Q: Will insurance cover my orthotics?

-A: This seems to be the question we get asked the most.
-The simple answer is as follows: Everything we do at Kintec Lab Services “COMPLIES WITH” what the major insurance companies require.
-We continue to work with the insurance companies and will apprise you of any changes as they become known to us..
 We provide a Fabrication Certificate of Authenticity for every pair of orthotics we produce.
 This form explains exactly how we have manufactured the orthotics.
-Both the Doctors name and the patients name will appear on this form as well as the date of fabrication.
-Remember every single pair of orthotics that we make comes with this documentation.
+Both the Doctor’s name and the patient’s name will appear on this form as well as the date of fabrication.

-A: Remove your orthotics from your shoes at night to allow perspiration or wetness to evaporate.
+A: Remove the orthotics from shoes at night to allow perspiration and moisture to evaporate.
 The orthotics should be cleaned periodically by wiping them down with a damp cloth.
-If you have a soft top-cover on your orthotics, sprinkle them with baking soda or talcum powder to help absorb any odour they may collect.
+If the orthotics have a soft top-cover, sprinkle them with baking soda or talcum powder to help absorb any odor they may collect.

 Back to the top